The-Duchess/rFlex/README.md

 > ruby .\rubyLexer.rb file config

-and you will see a line of text with the colors highlighted. this example requires the win32console gem.
+and you will see a line of text with the colors highlighted. this example requires the win32console gem for winodws prior to 10.

 rFlex is a lexical analysis library built in ruby